techdivision/dnmp/README.md

 - Find out ip address of local machine: `ifconfig|grep inet|grep 10|head -1`
 - Insert container name as well as ip address: `docker exec -it <name> setup-xdebug -r -e -a -h=<ip-address> -p=9000`
-- Set up PHPStorm like the following and be sure to use the correct server name `Magento 2 Docker` (you can use whatevery server name you want, but remember it, we need it in the next step)
+- Set up PHPStorm like the following and be sure to use the correct server name `Magento 2 Docker` (you can use whatever server name you want, but remember it, we need it in the next step)

 ![alt text](phpstorm-xdebug-settings.png "XDebug PHPStorm Settings")